-Analytical psychologists are interested in the impact our conscious and non-conscious beliefs and perceptions have on the way we think and behave.
+Analytical psychologists are interested in how our conscious and non-conscious beliefs and perceptions impact how we think and behave.
 The role involves aspects of psychoanalysis, and clients may need help with:

 - Managing and coming to terms with chronic illness or disability

-Each type of therapeutic approach is aimed at addressing any harmful or negative thought processes, attitudes and behaviors that are preventing a person from having a happy, fulfilling life.
-The purpose of any behavioral psychologist irrespective of approach, is to help people understand their thinking and behavior, and offer tools and strategies to manage these and turn them into positive and helpful ways of thinking and behaving.
+Each therapeutic approach addresses any harmful thought processes, attitudes, and behaviors that prevent a person from having a happy, fulfilling life.
+The purpose of any behavioral psychologist, irrespective of approach, is to help people understand their thinking and behavior, offer tools and strategies to manage these and turn them into positive and helpful ways of thinking and behaving.

 Behavioral Disorder Counselor

-A Behavioral Disorder counselor works with people who have behavioral disorders or issues that might be negatively affecting their personal relationships, work, and their day-to-day functioning.
+A Behavioral Disorder counselor works with people with behavioral disorders or issues that might negatively affect their relationships, work, and day-to-day functioning.
 You might be working with individuals who have:

 - ADHD (Attention Deficit Hyperactivity Disorder)